Paris restaurants located within a 5 minute walk of Odéon Station | Ratings, Reviews & Maps

 In a city full of some of the best restaurants and bakeries in the world, this was among one of my best culinary experiences in Paris to date.
 Their bread is delicious and their selection of salads was covetable - I wish there was some more places like this in London.
 A simple concept but so, so well executed.

-Costa - a month ago
+Costa - 4 months ago

 Perfect healthy lunch stop for delicious, fresh food and beautiful music.
 Big fan of this concept and sure to come back.